top of page

 Four square quilt patches with floral patterns in pink, navy, and white on a light background.
 No text visible; cozy, artistic vibe.

-Step 8: Sew Together
+Step 8: Sew Everything Together

 Patchwork quilt block with floral and bird patterns in pink, blue, and green tones on white background.
 Intricate and colorful design.

-Step 9: Press
+Step 9: Final Press

 Patchwork quilt with a geometric pattern of blue, pink, and white floral and leafy designs.
 Set on a plain white background.